Portrayal of black people in comics: All-Negro Comics

 All-Negro Comics No. 1, published out of Philadelphia in mid-1947, was the first known comics magazine written and drawn solely by African-American writers and artists.
-In describing lead feature "Ace Harlem," Time magazine wrote, "The villains were a couple of zoot-suited, jive-talking Negro muggers, whose presence in anyone else's comics might have brought up complaints of racial 'distortion.'
+In describing lead feature "Ace Harlem", Time magazine wrote, "The villains were a couple of zoot-suited, jive-talking Negro muggers, whose presence in anyone else's comics might have brought up complaints of racial 'distortion.'
 Since it was all in the family, publisher Orrin C. Evans thought no Negro readers would mind."
-The protagonist of "Ace Harlem," however, was a highly capable African-American police detective.
+The protagonist of "Ace Harlem", however, was a highly capable African-American police detective.

+The issue was also a compilation of stories.
+In it we find what some comic book historians consider the first black "super hero" Lion Man, which pre-dated Marvel's Black Panther by almost 20 years.
+Although Lion Man didn't wear a costume like most superheroes do and was more of a hero in the vein of pulp heroes of the time like Tarzan or The Phantom.

 1956: Comics Code Authority tries to censor "Judgment Day"

-In the 1950s the portrayal of a black man in a position of authority and a discussion of racism in a comic was at the center of a battle between Entertaining Comics editor William Gaines and the Comics Code Authority, which had been set up in 1954 to self regulate the content of US comics amid fears they were a corrupting influence on youth.
+In the 1950s the portrayal of a black man in a position of authority and a discussion of racism in a comic was at the center of a battle between Entertaining Comics editor William Gaines and the Comics Code Authority, which had been set up in 1954 to self-regulate the content of US comics amid fears they were a corrupting influence on youth.
 Gaines fought frequently with the CCA in an attempt to keep his magazines free from censorship.
 The particular example noted by comics historian Digby Diehl, Gaines threatened Judge Charles Murphy, the Comics Code Administrator, with a lawsuit when Murphy ordered EC to alter the science-fiction story "Judgment Day", in Incredible Science Fiction No. 33 (Feb.
 1956).
 The story, by writer Al Feldstein and artist Joe Orlando, was a reprint from the pre-Code Weird Fantasy No. 18 (April 1953), inserted when the Code Authority had rejected an initial, original story, "An Eye For an Eye", drawn by Angelo Torres but was itself also "objected to" because of "the central character being black."

 The story depicted a human astronaut, a representative of the Galactic Republic, visiting the planet Cybrinia inhabited by robots.
 He finds the robots divided into functionally identical orange and blue races, one of which has fewer rights and privileges than the other.
 The astronaut decides that due to the robots' bigotry, the Galactic Republic should not admit the planet.
 In the final panel, he removes his helmet, revealing himself to be a black man.
 Murphy demanded, without any authority in the Code, that the black astronaut had to be removed.
 As Diehl recounted in Tales from the Crypt: The Official Archives:

 Feldstein, interviewed for the book Tales of Terror: The EC Companion, reiterated his recollection of Murphy making the request:

 Although the story would eventually be reprinted uncensored, the incident caused Gaines to abandon comic books and concentrate on Mad magazine, which was EC's only profitable title.